-Today morning I had an intention to post a small photo gallery of shots made in the Raphael’s Rooms.
+Today morning I had an intention to post a small photo gallery of shots made in Raphael’s Rooms.
 Raphael’s Rooms is a series of rooms in the Vatican Palace (at present in Musei Vaticani) richly decorated by Raphael with frescoes.
 Raphael is considered to be one of the great master artists of the Italian Renaissance (together with Michelangelo and Leonardo da Vinci).
-The frescoes in Vatican are one of his greatest achievements.
+The frescoes in the Vatican are one of his greatest achievements.

 Plato and Aristotle were both thinkers (or philosophers) and scientists.
 In fact, Plato was the founder of the first academia in the Western world called the School of Athens.
 Aristotle was his most famous student, but much more versatile in his scientific interests than his mentor and teacher.
-After twenty years, presumably after Plato’s death, he left the School of Athens and became tutor to future kings of Macedonia.
+After twenty years, presumably after Plato’s death, he left the School of Athens and became the tutor to future kings of Macedonia.
 His first student was Alexander the Great.
-Back in Athens Aristotle established another school that was called The Lyceum.
+Back in Athens, Aristotle established another school that was called The Lyceum.

 More on Raphael’s Rooms >>>